Hi-Fi murders: Dale Selby Pierre

 Pierre was 21 years old at the time of the crime.
 He was born on January 21, 1953, near Mason Hall, Tobago, and moved to Brooklyn, New York at the age of 17.
 In May 1973, Pierre entered active service with the United States Air Force and in September 1973 was transferred to Hill Air Force Base, as a helicopter mechanic.
 Almost on arrival, Pierre became the prime suspect in the October 5, 1973, murder of Edward Jefferson, an Air Force Sergeant at Hill Air Force Base, although police lacked enough evidence to file charges.
 At the time of the Hi-Fi murders, Pierre was out on bail for car theft from a Salt Lake City car dealer.

 On November 16, 1974, Pierre was convicted of three counts of first degree murder and two counts of aggravated robbery for the Hi-Fi crimes.
 On November 20, 1974, he was given three death sentences, one for each of the murder victims.
 While in prison, Pierre changed his name 27 times, reportedly to protect his family name from notoriety, finally settling on "Pierre Dale Selby" (transposing his first, middle, and last names from birth) as his legal name.
 At his clemency hearing, he said he had a strict upbringing and was a changed man.
 After being denied clemency, Pierre was executed by lethal injection on August 28, 1987, at the age of 34.
-At the time of his death, Pierre bequeathed all of his money ($29) to Andrews.
+At the time of his death, Pierre bequeathed all of his money ($29, or $ in dollars) to Andrews.
 Pierre declined a last meal, instead spending his final day fasting, praying, singing hymns and reading the Bible.
 His last words were "Thank you, I’m just going to say my prayers."
 The Deseret News reports that Pierre said, to no one in particular, moments before his execution: "I'll be glad when this is over."